Elisiac/sql-injection-demo/README.md

 A minimal python-flask web application to demonstrate SQL injection.

-_Note: This demo is written in two parts and show a very simple SQL injection as well as a more advance one._
+_Note: This demo is written in two parts and shows a very simple SQL injection as well as a more advance one._

 # Quick start